sasagawa888/eisl/README.md

 I hope that Lisp will become more popular.
 I hope many people enjoy Lisp.
 EISL aims at easy handling.

 # Compiler
-EISL has compiler. it generate GCC code and generate object code.
+EISL has a compiler. it generates GCC code and generates object code.

 ```
 Invoke with -c option